canada-ca/gcdigital-tools_outils-numeriquesgc/docs/en/views.md

 ## Overview

-The Digital Playbook contains a lot of information but not all of it will be relevant to each task.
-Digital Playbook views are generated from the [Digital Playbook dataset](https://github.com/canada-ca/digital-playbook-guide-numerique/blob/master/_data/playbook.json) and can make the Digital Playbook more relevant and easier to use for certain tasks by providing only the information that is relevant to the task and ordering it in a way that makes sense for the user.
+The GCDigital Tools views are generated from the [GCDigital Tools dataset](https://github.com/canada-ca/gcdigital-tools_outils-numeriquesgc/blob/master/_data/playbook.json) and can make the GCDigital Tools more relevant and easier to use for certain tasks by providing only the information that is relevant to the task and ordering it in a way that makes sense for the user.

-There are four steps to creating a Playbook view:
+There are four steps to creating a GCDigital Tools view:

 <!-- markdownlint-disable MD032 -->
 1. [Defining the view structure](#defining-the-view-structure)